h365chen/socassess/docs/src/feedback.md

 # Feedback

-Recall the target of socassess is to
+Recall that the goal of socassess is to:

 1. Give automated feedback only on solutions that were previously considered;
 1. Otherwise, seek human feedback.

-Previously we only talked about how to enhance our assessment code, but we haven't talked about how to seek human feedback when there is an unexpected solution.
+Previously, we discussed enhancing our assessment code, but we have not yet addressed how to seek human feedback for unexpected solutions.

-The idea is that: instead of coding a feedback message for each test case, we code feedback messages for test case sets.
-Here is a simple example showing assessing a SQL query with some details omitted.
+The idea is to code feedback messages for sets of test cases rather than individual cases.
+Here is a simplified example of assessing a SQL query with some details omitted.

-These are some relevant test cases.
+Here are some relevant test cases:

 ```python
 def test_exist(stu_answer):